StanGirard/Reminders/README.md

 ![](images/presentation.png)

-# The Ultimate Cheat Sheet
+# The Hitchikers Guide for Developers

 I got tired of always having to look for ages for things I've already done or found.
 Here is my Cheat Sheets for all the technologies, frameworks, tools I encountered.
 Please feel free to make pull requests